 As the days get shorter, the sun's path across the sky sinks lower to the horizon.
 This bumps up the amount of scattered blue light that reaches our eyes on the planet's surface.

-"The sun is no longer directly overhead and more of the sky is significantly angled away from the sun," according Wildcard Weather.
+"The sun is no longer directly overhead and more of the sky is significantly angled away from the sun," according to Wildcard Weather.
 "The Rayleigh scattering directs more blue light towards your eyes while the indirect sunlight decreases the incoming levels of red and green."

 Less humidity means less haze and clouds.